paveljezek/ldjam/README.md

 You play as a Pope defending yourself and your base agains evil shoes coming in hordes trying to destroy you.

-The game is being made using Unity3D 2017.
+The game is made in Unity 2017.

+See the game and vote on [Ludum Dare website](https://ldjam.com/events/ludum-dare/41/pope-builder-in-hell)